amisha-gurung/learning_java/README.md

   - Constructor chaining with super() keyword
   - Method inheritance and code reusability

+- **Day 12**: Interfaces and Advanced OOP
+  - `Interface.java` - Interface implementation with Animal-Dog example
+  - Abstract methods and default methods in interfaces
+  - Interface contracts and multiple inheritance capabilities
+  - Building foundation for polymorphism

 ## 🛠️ How to Run the Code

 ### Prerequisites